STAT545-UBC/STAT545-UBC-original-website/git66_rstudio-git-github-hell.md

 Do you have spaces in your directory or file names?
 I told you that was a terrible idea.
 Get rid of them.

 Is your Git repo / RStudio Project inside a folder that ... eventually rolls up to Google Drive or DropBox or a network drive?
-If yes, I recommend you move the repo/Project into a plain old directory that lives directly on your computer and that is not managed by, e.g., Google Drive.
+If yes, I recommend you move the repo / Project into a plain old directory that lives directly on your computer and that is not managed by, e.g., Google Drive.

 If you cannot deal with the two root causes identified above, then it is possible that a [more powerful Git(Hub) client](git02_git-clients.html) will be able to cope with these situations.
 But I make no promises.
 You should also try Git operations from the command line.